Before accident in Missouri, duck boats had history of fatalities

 'How many accidents have to happen?'

 In 2005, several "Ride the Ducks" companies merged into one under the name Ride the Ducks International, LLC, according to the Missouri Secretary of State's website.
-Those included businesses in Branson, Philadelphia, Baltimore, Memphis and San Diego.
+Those included businesses in Branson, Philadelphia, Baltimore, San Diego and Memphis Tennessee.
 At the time, it was registered under Herschend Family Entertainment Corporation, which also operates Silver Dollar City.

 Later, the business was registered under Capitol Corporate Services, Inc.